Crocotta: Similarity to hyena

 The scientific name of the spotted hyena (Crocuta crocuta) was taken from the mythological crocotta, and there are some similarities in the description.
 Hyenas do have very powerful teeth and jaws, can digest a wide range of foods, are known to dig up human bodies for food, and can make unnervingly humanlike vocalizations (such as their famous laugh).
 Local folklore about hyenas often gives them powers such as gender switching (males and females are difficult to distinguish), shape shifting, and human speech—all of which encourages the belief that the hyena may have contributed to the original myth of the crocotta.

 In literature

+Cyril Tourneur's famously obscure allegorical poem The Transformed Metamorphosis uses the nonce word "leucrocutanized."

 Jorge Luis Borges in his Book of Imaginary Beings expounds on the crocotta and the leucrocotta.

 Leucrocottas appear in Rick Riordan's The Demigod Diaries, where Luke and Thalia encounter a small pack of them in a haunted mansion.

 The leucrocotta is featured in Susanna Clarke's Jonathan Strange & Mr Norrell, in the chapter "Leucrocota, the Wolf of the Evening", where the titular character names another person in the book as one, as a reference to his personality and lifestyle.

 A talking Leucrotta appears in Catherynne M. Valente's The Orphan's Tales: In The Night Garden and provides aid to the protagonists despite its fearsome appearance and reputation.